MicrowaveLinkAntenna/PyCharm-Documentation/docs/installation.md

 ## Installing PyCharm

-For COMP1510, we will install PyCharm Professional, not PyCharm Community, in order to have the most poweful version of the IDE with the most features.
+One mistake students often make when installing PyCharm is selecting the wrong version.
+In COMP-1510, students should use PyCharm Professional, not PyCharm Community.
+PyCharm Professional requires a license to use, which BCIT students receive for free.

-1. Go to [this link](https://www.jetbrains.com/pycharm/download/) on the computer you want to install PyCharm to.
+1. Go to the [PyCharm download page](https://www.jetbrains.com/pycharm/download/) on the computer you want to install PyCharm to.

 2. PyCharm Professional supports Windows, Mac, and Linux, and the website should automatically detect your operating system.
 If it is incorrect, click on the correct one from the choices just below the header.